 - 1. Having older students lead circles will increase student engagement and buy-in and help alleviate the students' "no snitching" policy.
 Student circle leaders should be older students who would receive community service hours for their participation. - 2.
 Restorative practices should be started with the youngest students so the practice is a habit by the time they are in high school. - 3.
-Students should not be forced to speak in circles and should be allowed to take their time to warm up to the practice. - 4.
-Restorative practices need to be communicated clearly to students so that they understand what they are, why they are being used, and have time to become accustomed to them.
+Students should not be forced to speak in circles and should be allowed to take their time to warm up to the practice - 4.
+Restorative practices needs to be communicated clearly to students so that they understand what it is, why it is being used, and have time to become accustomed to it.